tony-hong/mllv-uds/README.md

 - OpenAI, 2023.
 GPT-4.
 Available at: [https://openai.com/research/gpt-4](https://openai.com/research/gpt-4).
 March 14, 2023.
     - (Optional) OpenAI (2023).
 [GPT-4 Technical Report](https://arxiv.org/abs/2303.08774).
 ArXiv, abs/2303.08774.
 - Wu, C., Yin, S., Qi, W., Wang, X., Tang, Z. and Duan, N., 2023.
 [Visual
 chatgpt: Talking, drawing and editing with visual foundation models](https://arxiv.org/abs/2303.04671). *arXiv preprint arXiv:2303.04671.*

 ### Reinforcement Learning

+- Wang, X., Chen, W., Wang, Y.F. and Wang, W.Y., 2018, July.
+[No Metrics Are Perfect: Adversarial Reward Learning for Visual Storytelling](https://aclanthology.org/P18-1083/).
+In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*
+ (pp. 899-909).
 - Hu, J., Cheng, Y., Gan, Z., Liu, J., Gao, J. and Neubig, G., 2020, April.
 [What makes a good story? designing composite rewards for visual storytelling](https://ojs.aaai.org/index.php/AAAI/article/view/6305).
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 34, No. 05, pp. 7969-7976).

 If you know about an interesting paper, you can also propose it in the registration email.

 ## Requirement